twindle-co/twindle/docs/articles/Process-for-new-contributors.md

 The whole repository will be copied in that folder.

-> Tip: Always remember to work or make changes in a new branch, for this, you have to create a new branch and then, work in it like make changes or add something.
+> :mushroom: Tip: Always remember to work or make changes in a new branch, for this, you have to create a new branch and then, work in it like make changes or add something.

-What is Pull Request and why should we raise one?
-Pull Request(PR) is just you requesting from the authority, the original upstream branch, whose application you have forked, and in that forked application, you have done some changes or added some codes.
+What is Pull Request and why should we raise one? :confused: Pull Request(PR) is just you requesting from the authority, the original upstream branch, whose application you have forked, and in that forked application, you have done some changes or added some codes.
 To incorporate those changes in the main file, you have to raise a pull request(pr) to the authority.
 So, just making some meaningful changes and save it in your account won't be beneficial until those changes are added in to the main file.
 That's where pull request(pr) comes into the picture.

 ### Step 5
 Make a new branch in your fork.